yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 ```

 ### *.mt
-It must contain two `*dt` files. `true_concentrstion.dt` contains true concentration for each analyte and level.
+It must contain two `*dt` files. `true_concentration.dt` contains true concentration for each analyte and level.
 The sample names must be integers.
 Another `*.dt` file is signal data for each analyte and calibration point.
 The file name is determined by `config.txt`.

-Config file for `method.mt` needs two properties, `signal` and `pointlevel`.
+Config file for `method.mt` needs the following  properties.
 ```
 [signal]
 area

 [delim]
 \t

+[levelname]
+level

 [pointlevel]
 level_for_1st_point